blacklightpy/vaultofknowledge/History/Timeline of Conflicts.md

 - Martin Luther King Jr. abolishes racism
 - South Africa's Apartheid regime
 - 1991: USSR split
-- 1999: EU forms to use the same money, but Britain doesn't use the same money
+- 1999: EU forms to use the same money, but Britain doesn't use th